Skip to content

 Courgette balls (kolokithokeftedes) – Crispy outside and creamy inside.
 That traditional Greek appetizer will activate your taste buds with melted feta cheese.

 Baklava – The most usual dessert in Greek cuisine.
 Consisting of nuts, butter with sugar, and crispy layers of filo.
-The sweet is eaten by coffee or at the end of a restaurant course.
+The sweet is eaten with coffee or at the end of a restaurant course.

 Halva cakes – A simple dessert made with sugar, water, syrup, olive oil, and semolina.
 It looks like a pudding, which is afterward studded with nuts.